kelly/OrthoRoute/README.md

  1. Anyone who complains about this license is a nerd.
 ```

-*This is a humorous but legally valid license.
-The project is essentially public domain.*
+*This is a legally valid license.
+No I will not change it; that is an imposition on the author, who gave you shit for free.
+Who are you to ask for anything more?
+Stallman did more to kill Open Source than Bill Gates.
+Nerd.*

 ## Acknowledgments